 I've just watched part of the documentary film 'It Happened Here'.

-I left the theater after yelling "Holy F(cKing Christ" in reaction to what one of these young women was told by campus "authorities" when she reported rape:
+I ran from the theater after yelling "Holy F(cKing Christ" in reaction to what one of these young women was told by campus "authorities" when she reported rape:

 "If you girls wouldn't spread your legs like peanut butter..."

 The body stores and remembers physical and emotional traumatic experience.
 When trauma goes unhealed, self-protective and ultimately destructive behavior patterns are established.
 This because, ego is the "I survive" presence.

 Silence is one self-protective survival pattern that I know very well.
 Triggers like the statement above can release energy stored in the body fast enough to trump the ego's guard so that the wound finds voice.
 That's what happened to me in the theater.

 I was raped on the Indiana University campus my freshman year at a fraternity party.
 That was the only fraternity party that I attended.
 The last time I was drunk in college.
 And one of a very few times that I have been intoxicated since.
 I've not but had one drink of alcohol (hot chocolate with rum) since Thanksgiving 2012.

 I did not report the acquaintance rape and spoke of this first to my mother many many years later.